JBHilton/hilton-keeling-estimating-R0/README.md

 plot_R0_scatter.m plots the two sets of estimated scaling factors against one another on a scatter plot.

+plot_pop_pyramids.m plots sex-specific age pyramids for Niger, China, and Italy, all of which are identified as populations of interest in our paper.

-run_all.m runs the above scripts, generating the results reported in our paper.
+run_all.m runs the above scripts, generating all of the figures which appear in our paper.

 The function scaling_to_R0.m produces a table of estimated R0 values given a user-specified China-specific R0 and a table of scaling factors.